Ukraine daily update February 12, 2026

 2. Good post.
 There wasn’t too much copy and paste.
 What is Europe doing?
 Tell me.
 Even all the endless meetings are conspicuous by their absence.
 Rutte can continue full-time tinkering with his Saab 9-3.
 Persuade Ben Hodges to become NATO chief.
 Now action and strong measures are required.
 The only language types like Putin and Trump understand.
 Stop pampering Europe!

 3. No front section with more than one noticeable pressure.
-Otherwise, at least one front section has had a strong pressure.
+Otherwise, at least one front section has had significant pressure.

 N Slobozhansky-Kursk 0